OkothTony/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Task 11_script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
- Task 12_creates a directory called my_dir with permissions 751 in the working directory Task 13_ a script that changes the group owner to school for the file hello
+ Task 12_creates a directory called my_dir with permissions 751 in the working directory Task 13_ a script that changes the group owner to school for the file hello Task 14_changes the owner to vincent and the group owner to staff for all the files and directories in the working directory